Interviews

 Additional Questions or Resources

 Customize the follow-up email template below based on your particular situation.
-Be sure to answer any questions the hiring manager might’ve left you and respond thoughtfully.
+And be sure to answer any questions the hiring manager might’ve left you.

 Subject line: A few questions about the [Job Title] interview